arenaxr/arena-docs/content/python/objects.md

 ```

 # Automatic Updates
-ARENA-py will keep track of internal states of active objects in a scene, so the library user doesn't have to.
+arena-py will keep track of internal states of active objects in a scene, so the library user doesn't have to.
 This means if you create an `Object` in a `Scene`, the `Scene` instance will listen to incoming messages and update
 your `Object` instance's attributes automatically!

-This allows ARENA-py programs to interact with the build page, with users, and even with other ARENA-py programs.
+This allows arena-py programs to interact with the build page, with users, and even with other arena-py programs.
 As long as your program is running, you do not need to manually keep track of your `Object`s' current state in the scene.

-For instance, if you create an `Object` in ARENA-py and you update its position with the build page or with another program,
+For instance, if you create an `Object` in arena-py and you update its position with the build page or with another program,
-that `Object`'s position in the original ARENA-py program will automatically be updated for you!
+that `Object`'s position in the original arena-py program will automatically be updated for you!

 # All Objects